 The big rule is this: if you need a license to do your job, double-check with the Secretary of State to make sure your company name complies with the law.

-Fourth, your business name can’t sound like it's part of the government.
+Also, keep in mind that your business name can’t sound like it's part of any government.
 For example, “Department of State LLC” isn't allowed.
 Nor is “Tax Assessor Limited.”
+If you're not sure whether the name you want complies with this rule, err on the side of caution and make it clear in the name that your LLC is a private company.

-Finally, these rules may be tougher than you expected.
-You can still use a different name for your Nevada LLC by using a fictitious business name.
-These are also known as “doing business as” or DBAs.
+These rules may be tougher than you expected.
+You might also find that, after you've formed your LLC, you want to change the name a bit to distinguish yourself from a competitor.
+You can still use a different name for your Nevada LLC by using a fictitious business name, also known as a “doing business as” name (DBA).

 Step 2: Appoint a Registered Agent for your LLC

-Registered agents are the public-facing points of contact for your LLC.
 If the state needs to contact you about your business, this is the address it will use.
-And if your LLC is ever sued, your registered agent will get the paperwork.
+If your LLC is sued, your Nevada registered agent should be served with it under Nevada Revised Statutes section 77.390.
+Your company’s registered agent and office are listed on the Secretary of State's Business Entity Search website for this purpose.

 You can choose your own registered agent.
 You can even do it yourself.
 There are also lots of companies you can hire to do it for you.
 These companies will use their address and offices for the service of process and correspondence.